 With over seven million customers worldwide, Revolut have been a driving force on the global fintech scene for a few years now during which they've built a worldwide neobank based on innovations to suit the travel, international money and everyday banking needs of more globalised spenders.

 Launched in 2015 in the UK, and now with an office in Melbourne, Revolut is an app-based, financial platform that comes with some seriously unique global spending and transfer features that set it apart from its competitors.
 Within the app you can make money transfers in 15 different currencies, set up saving vaults to store your funds and even create spending limits or savings targets.

-What makes Revolut really stand out is that it has two different product packages for its users: Standard and Premium accounts.
-Both of these include a prepaid card that is connected to the Revolut app, both have different monthly fees and, most excitingly, both have competitive benefits that aren’t offered by traditional banks.
+What makes Revolut really stand out is that it has different product packages for its users: standard accounts and two paid premium accounts (Premium and Metal).
+All tiers include a prepaid card that is connected to the Revolut app, though each have different fees and features - but we'll run through more on those below.

 |Australian ATM fee||$0 (up to $350/month) and 2% of withdrawal amount after that|

 |Foreign transaction fee||0%|